 Dr. Pankratz is a Senior Research Associate in the Department of Social Sciences and Health Policy.
 She has 20+ years of experience in school and community-based substance misuse prevention research, with a focus on methods for improving prevention practice.
 This includes designing and testing interventions to improve implementation of prevention curricula, supporting communities in implementing the Strategic Prevention Framework (SPF), building prevention data infrastructure, and creating processes to transform prevention systems.

-She has provided training and technical assistance on the SPF, such as community assessment, logic model development, and incorporating Social Determinants of Health and the identification of disparities into the assessment process.
-She has supported prevention strategy implementation across the spectrum of SAMHSAs CSAP 6 strategies and CADCA’s 7 strategies.
+She has provided training and technical assistance on the SPF, such as community assessment, prevention planning, and evaluation.
+She has supported prevention strategy implementation across the spectrum of SAMHSAs CSAP 6 strategies and CADCA's 7 strategies.

 Learn More about Dr. Pankratz’s work